| |

 Best for: Developer-adjacent IT teams and organizations already running the Atlassian stack.

-Virima and Jira Service Management together give JSM users a discovery-sourced CMDB behind their service workflows.
-Virima’s discovery engine populates asset data and CI relationships that surface directly in JSM tickets — so responders see the asset context they need without switching tools.
+Virima and Jira Service Management together give JSM users a discovery-driven CMDB behind their service workflows.
+Virima’s discovery engine populates asset data and CI relationships that surface directly in JSM tickets, so responders see the asset context they need without switching tools.
 (More on this in our Jira CMDB guide.)

 Ideal fit: Mid-market and enterprise teams running Atlassian at scale, and engineering-driven organizations where development and IT operations intersect.